By Mike Frisch

 Largemouth bass are numerous in lots of places and they can be caught using a variety of fishing methods.
 One of the most enjoyable ways is by using a soft hollow body top-water frog.
 These baits often lead to explosive bites as bass come up from below the baits and “blow up” on them.
 Here are some tips anglers can use to get in on this exciting fishing action this season.

 Shallow cover areas are prime “froggin’” locations.
 Wild rice, lily pads, and pencil reeds are among the most productive shallow cover areas for fishing frogs.
-Additionally, anglers will also catch bass on frogs near docks, boat lifts, and along fallen timer.
+Additionally, anglers will also catch bass on frogs near docks, boat lifts, and a long fallen timber.

-A final equipment key is to use braided line.
-My choice is 65-pound XTCB 8 Braid as this line’s Teflon coating allows for lone casts, and the line’s zero-stretch characteristic allows for solid hook sets at long distances and, again, the line has the strength needed to land big fish from heavy cover.
+A final equipment key is to use a braided line.
+My choice is 65-pound XTCB 8 Braid as this line’s Teflon coating allows for lone casts, and the line’s zero-stretch characteristic allows for solid hooksets at long distances and, again, the line has the strength needed to land big fish from heavy cover.